X-ray analysis of JWST's first galaxy cluster lens SMACS J0723.3-7327: Discussion

 On the {\sl Chandra} image there is also a mild signal of asymmetry in the central region, which may indicate the sloshing of the core.
 On the temperature map (see Fig.~\ref{fig:tmap:chandra}), the coolest region seems to be closer to the west edge of the core, instead of the X-ray peak, which indicates a possible sloshing of the cool core, consistent with the surface brightness image.
 However, limited by the data quality, we are not able to make further analysis on the dynamical status of the core.
 In any case, we can confirm that J0723 is well virialised, and the impact of non-hydrostatic gas on the measurement of the hydrostatic mass can be ignored.
+Most studies so far suggest a hydrostatic mass bias of a few to $\sim20$ percent, from the most relaxed clusters to the extremely disturbed ones \citep[see][for a review]{2019Pratt}.
+The bias is sensitive to the dynamic status of the cluster, and the radius within which the masses are measured.
+For J0723, the hydrostatic masses we measured are within $1\sigma$ with the strong lensing masses which are only available in the central region.
+In the outskirts ($\sim R_{500}$), the uncertainty in the hydrostatic mass profile increases to $>50\%$, far beyond the typical value of hydrostatic bias for relaxed clusters, and the strong lensing measurements are not available.
+Therefore, with the results in this work, we do not observe a statistically significant hydrostatic bias.

+With the gas mass and hydrostatic mass profiles, we also make the attempt to study the radial acceleration relation (RAR) in J0723.
+RAR describes the relation between the centripetal accelerations due to the total mass ($g_{\rm tot}=GM_{\rm tot}/r^{2}$) and baryonic mass ($g_{\rm bar}=GM_{\rm bar}/r^{2}=G(M_{\rm gas}+M_{\ast})/r^{2}$) without introducing dark matter.
+Studying RAR in gravitationally bound systems is useful to verify modified gravity theories, such as the Modified Newtonian Dynamics \citep[MOND,][]{1983Milgrom}.
+A universal RAR across all mass scales is regarded as an important support for MOND.
+So far, a tight and universal RAR has been found in a number of studies on galaxies \citep{2016McGaugh,2017Lelli,2018Li,2021Brouwer}.
+For example, \citet{2016McGaugh} found that the RAR of 153 spiral galaxies fits well with the following model: